Rather than admitting mistakes, BJP govt blaming Nehru for people's problems: Manmohan Singh | Politics

 At the international level, prestige of India and Indians was enhanced, he added.

-Singh also said that he was satisfied that the ''false propaganda'' under which various allegations were levelled by the BJP and ''its B and C teams'' against him and his dispensation when he was the PM has come to light today and the country remembers the good work of the Congress-led UPA regime from 2004-2014.
+Singh also said he was satisfied that the ''false propaganda'' under which various allegations were levelled by the BJP and ''its B and C teams'' against him and his dispensation when he was the PM has been exposed today and the country remembers the good work of the Congress-led UPA regime from 2004-2014.

 He said the country today was at a critical juncture and he had hoped to be among the people during the elections in five states, but considering the opinion of doctors amid the Covid situation, he thought of reaching out through his video message.